 What are my chances of receiving a Postbac IRTA/CRTA?

 Like many of the research training programs at the NIH, the Postbac IRTA Program is highly competitive.
-Over the past calendar year, less than 10% of applicants were selected for the program.
+Over the past calendar year, about 24% of applicants were selected for the program.

 How can I improve my chances of being selected for a Postbac IRTA/CRTA?

 After you submit your application you may want to contact investigators with whom you would like to work.
 This does not mean that you should send a general e-mail to fifty investigators.
 Such an e-mail is likely to be ignored.
 Instead, identify four or five investigators whose work interests you.
 Learn enough about what they are working on so that you can write focused, specific e-mails describing why you would like to work with them.

 How can I get information about specific NIH investigators, specifically about the research they are conducting?

 You can find information regarding NIH intramural research programs in two places.
 You can visit the NIH Annual Reports and conduct text searches on the subjects that interest you.
 Alternatively, the Intramural Research Program Web page presents investigators sorted by research topic.
 Once you identify investigators whose projects interest you, you can e-mail them to request that they consider your Postbac IRTA application.
 You can find contact information for NIH investigators in the NIH Enterprise Directory.
 You can find a YouTube video entitled Finding an NIH Mentor, which demonstrates how to use these resources, on the OITE YouTube page.